-As of September 17, 2010 the Company had a work force of 30 employees, all of whom were fulltime employees of the Company.
+As of September 21, 2011 the Company had a work force of 31 employees, all of whom were fulltime employees of the Company.
 Fluctuations in the work force during the year generally result from uneven contract requirements and variations in the mix of products.

 Revenues and estimated earnings under long-term defense contracts (including research and development contracts, except as described below in this paragraph) are recorded using the percentage-of-completion method of accounting, measured as the percentage of costs incurred to estimated total costs of each contract.
 For the Company's indefinite delivery, indefinite quantity contract to provide 2kW generator sets to the military and for orders from other Government subcontractors for 2kW generator sets, percentage-of-completion calculations are based on individual "Delivery Orders" which are periodically received for specified quantities.
+These calculations require management to estimate the cost to complete open orders.
+Changes between those estimates and the actual cost of completion of delivery orders impact the revenue recognition in each reporting period.
+Estimates are adjusted as necessary on a quarterly basis.
 For research and development contracts total costs incurred are compared to total expected costs for each contract.
-During the fiscal year ended June 30, 2010 the Company had one development sub-contract for which it recognized revenues on a time and material basis.
-During the fiscal year ended June 30, 2009 the Company had one development sub-contract to perform qualification tests for an EPA compliant engine for use with its 2kW generator sets on which it did not recognize revenue based on the percentageof-completion method.
-In this sub-contract, revenue was recorded with the successful completion of each milestone in accordance with the contract terms.
-The sub-contract was completed in January 2009.
+The Company has one development sub-contract for which it recognizes revenues on a time and material basis.